Designexr/Graphics-Design/README.md

 # Graphics-Design
-It contains my Logo and Design Collection.
+It contains Logo and Design Collection of various occasion.